 “Because he was your idea.”

-***

 I don’t want a teenager on the team, but don’t want to say no to Bucky outright, so I make sure the kid will fail.
 Bucky and I stand on the observation deck and watch Cribbens come onto the field alone.
-A spaceball rests in the tee clamp 50 meters in front of him.
+A spaceball rests in the tee clamp fiftymeters in front of him.
 I watch him line up on the ball and I say over the ASC, “First thing I want you to do, is put that ball in the designated area on your HUD.
 It’ll be the little blue circle.”

 “What?”
 Cribbens objects.
 “That’s a 950-meter kick!
-The target’s only 5 meters in diameter!”
+The target’s only five meters in diameter.”

 “You said you could put the ball anywhere I wanted,” I remind him.